Bytes

 2 minute read Published:

-I was downloading the VMware player today and noticed this agreement just to download the logo to link back to their site.
-How does stuff like this happen?
-You may only display the VMware Player icon on your Web site as designated herein, and not in any other manner.
+• You may only display the VMware Player icon on your Web site as designated herein, and not in any other manner.
 It is your responsibility to ensure that the link is always an active link to the VMware Player product page or the VMware Player download page or such other successor VMware website.